“Is there anything more comforting and pleasurable than chocolate cake?”

 - 1 Tbl / 15g unsalted butter, softened to room temperature

-- Preheat oven to 160°C. In a pan, add the butter, chocolate, sugars, cocoa powder and Baileys.
+- Preheat oven to 160°C. In a pan over low heat, add the butter, chocolate, sugars, cocoa powder and Baileys.
 When chocolate and butter has melted, whisk together to combine making sure to get rid of any lumps of sugar or cocoa powder.
 Remove from heat and leave to cool for 5 minutes.

 - Meanwhile, grease and line a 20-21cm round cake tin.
 Sift together the flour, baking powder, baking soda and salt and set aside.
 Add the eggs to the slightly cooled chocolate mixture and whisk to combine.
 Gently fold in the sifted flour mix until free of lumps.
 Scrape into cake tin then bake for about 40-45 minutes or until a skewer comes out clean (ideally you want to see some moist crumbs stuck to it.
 This is one cake you don't want to over-bake so better to be a little under than over).
 The tops of the cake will be a little cracked but this is normal for a mud cake (you'll be trimming the tops and eating them anyway!).